 However, one of the most overlooked aspects of these conversions is the floor structure.
 Unlike purpose-built living areas, lofts and barns were originally designed for storage or agricultural use rather than continuous residential loads.
+Installing flooring in these spaces often reveals structural and environmental challenges, such as weak joists, uneven subfloors, moisture, and poor insulation.
+Recognising these helps ensure stability and comfort.

 Table of contents